kayne-spikker/shipment-assessment/README.md

 For creating the README and pull requests, I took advantage of AI to save time.
 After all, who has the time to manually write markdown files these days? 😄

+## Time spent

+As per the 29th of January, I have spent approximately 7 hours on front-end.
+Mainly due to me wanting to give a visual representation of my work.
+And about 5 hours on the backend, backend truly is nicer to work with than the frontend :o

 ## Things I Would Do Differently

 1. **Refactor Monolithic PDF Processing Method:**